austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## June 2022

+### Membership Renewal 2022 – 2023

+You will have received your Membership Renewal for the 2022-2023 financial year with the June mailout.
+Membership fees for 2022-2023 are $72 for normal Australian membership, $108 for overseas membership, $66 for membership with only electronic mailout and $36 for students.
+All members with an email address will receive a Membership Renewal form by email.
+Please note the new bank account details for membership renewal: **ATA: Bendigo Bank BSB 633-000.
+Account 192546489.** Payment can also be made by Pay ID using the ATA’s ABN **74 248 483 468.**

+### Stephen Gray Memorial Distribution Service

+The May Distribution List has received four orders at the time of writing.
+Items of interest included Sydney Easter Show working timetables, Queensland Rail network line diagrams, V/Line track diagrams and London Underground and bus maps.
+The June List will feature Newcastle Transport bus timetables effective 3 April 2022, Transperth bus timetables, Melbourne PTV bus timetables and Picton Buslines timetables.
+Future lists will contain more Transperth and PTV bus timetables.

+### Sydney Division Get-Together Saturday 25 June 12.30pm Tradies Gymea

+There will be a Sydney Division Get-Together over lunch at the Tradies, the Sutherland & District Trade Union Club, on Saturday 25 June at 12.30pm.
+Tradies is situated at 57 Manchester Rd Gymea, enter from Kingsway.
+Tradies is a 5-to-10-minute walk from Gymea Station via Gymea Bay Rd and Kingsway and has ample parking.
+It has a usual club lunch menu in its Willow Restaurant.
+Country and interstate visitors as well as partners and friends are welcome to attend as this would be a social occasion.
+If you are planning to attend let me know no later than Wednesday 22 June so I can organise a table.
+Contact me on <president@timetable.org.au> 0409 463 209.

+### Report on ATA Committee Meeting Wednesday 18 May 2021

+The ATA Committee met on Wednesday 18 May 2021.
+Below under various headings are details of matters dealt with at the recent meeting.

+#### Treasurer’s Report

+Income year-to-date is $13377, expenses are $17168, giving an accrual deficit of $3791, compared with a deficit of $2353 twelve months ago.
+The main reason for the increased deficit in this period is the greater cost of rental.
+Membership revenue received so far for 2021-22 is $7507, $128 less than at the same time in 2020-21.
+Donations are becoming an important part of our income: $1561 has been received so far this year.
+Monthly mailout costs have been $2545, which is $5344 less than for the same period last year.
+This reflects the change from commercial printing in Sydney to volunteer printing in Melbourne.
+Mailout postage costs have declined by $341.
+Compared with the same period last year, the surplus from the Distribution List is $312 greater, but from the Auctions it is $682 less.

+#### Bank Account Changes

+As ING were discontinuing small accounts it became necessary for ATA to move our investment account.
+As the Bendigo Bank were offering a competitive interest rate, our term deposit was transferred from ING.
+Also, our cheque account was transferred to Bendigo Bank from Westpac.
+Please update your electronic banking details: **Bendigo Bank BSB 633-000.
+Account 192546489.**

+You can now make payments to ATA using **Pay ID.** The PayID for ATA is its ABN: **74 248 483 468**.
+This is the simplest and safest way when using on-line banking.
+You select PayID, enter the ABN number (without spaces), and you will get confirmation that the payment is going to the Australian
+Timetable Association.
+You do not need to remember or use the BSB and account number.

+#### Writers needed for “The Times”

+“The Times” our journal of historical articles and analysis requires articles.
+Geoff Lambert, editor of “The Times”, says all sorts of articles are welcome.
+Relevant timetables which accompany the articles are of interest.
+An Authors’ Guide is available on our website at [www.timetable.org.au](https://www.timetable.org.au/times.html) .

+#### Possible New Premises for ATA

+ As it is unsustainable financially to remain at Kennards Huntingdale where the storage and working spaces are small, there is an urgency to find new premises.
+Darebin Council in north-central Melbourne invited us to inspect a former community health centre in Reservoir to assess its suitability for the ATA’s archives projects.
+This inspection took place on 28 April 2022, and the consensus is that it would be suitable.
+A submission has been sent to Darebin Council outlining our proposed use of the building, in accord with the Council’s requirements for a community lease.
+The property is at 89 Hughes Parade, Reservoir, a 20-minute walk from Keon Park Station.
+On 31 May Darebin Council advised that “The Australian Timetable Association has formally submitted a proposal to Darebin City Council requesting to lease one of its buildings.
+Council are considering the proposal however are yet to respond formally”.

+#### Website Redevelopment

+Transit Graphics have resumed work on development of the ATA’s website.
+The design of the website has been completed and paid for.
+Transit Graphics is now working on the setting up the website to replace the current website.
+Members of the Website Development Group have been given access to the new website as work on its development progresses.
+We will be advised when we are able to make comments.
+ATA portfolio officers will need to add text to the new website.
+When this work is completed, Transit Graphics will become the host for our website.

+#### Agreement between ARHS and ATA

+Discussions have been held between our Treasurer, Len Regan, and James Dalton, Manager, The Railway Archives, Australian Railway Historical Society.
+It is anticipated that both organisations will share timetable catalogues, surplus printed timetables, and digitised timetables.
+ARHS has extensive equipment and volunteer resources for digitising timetables.
+Any requests to obtain or purchase digital timetables will be forwarded to ARHS.

+#### 2022 Annual General Meeting Sydney Tramway Museum

+Just a reminder that Sunday 16 October 2022 has been set as the date of the 2022 ATA Annual General Meeting.
+The Sydney Tramway Museum is situated adjacent to Loftus Station.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## May 2022

 ### Membership Renewal 2022 – 2023